mosse-security/mcsi-library/docs/articles/2022/06/understanding-gcp-identity-and-access-management/understanding-gcp-identity-and-access-management.md

 # Understanding GCP Identity and Access Management

-GCP IAM is a fine-grained identity and access management service powered by Google Cloud.
-You may use this utility to restrict which users have access to which resources.
+In order to secure your Google Cloud Platform (GCP) resources, it is important to understand and implement Identity and Access Management (IAM).
+GCP IAM is a fine-grained identity and access management service powered by Google Cloud, as it allows you to control who has access to your cloud resources and what level of access they have.
+In this blog post, we will cover the basics of GCP IAM, including an overview of the different types of identities, how to create and manage them, and best practices for securing your GCP resources.
+By the end of this post, you should have a good understanding of how to use GCP IAM to secure your cloud resources.

 ## Roles